 - Car loan: Interest rate 6%, balance $7,000, monthly payment $300.

 If you pay off student loan A, it will cost you six grand, but your monthly bills only improve by $100.
-Alternatively, if you attack student loan B, by the time it is paid off, consolidation will no longer be of any real value as you are left with low interest low balance debt.
-Instead, paying off the car loan only costs slightly more money than student loan A, but when you have it paid off, your monthly debt bill drops by $300.
-This number falling off your credit report is a dramatic change and it could be the difference between an acceptance and an approval.
+Alternatively, if you attack student loan B, by the time it is paid off, refinancing will no longer be of any real value as you are left with low-interest student debt.
+Instead, pay off the car loan.
+It only costs slightly more money than student loan A, but when you have it paid off, your monthly debt drops by $300.
+This number falling off your credit report is a dramatic change, and it could be the difference between rejection and approval.

-This approach is also a pretty powerful tool on mortgage applications.
-If you can eliminate a high monthly payment debt prior to applying for a mortgage, you will be able to afford a higher house payment.
-It could be the difference between affording the house you want, and getting rejected.
+If you can eliminate a high monthly payment debt before applying for a mortgage, you can qualify for a higher house payment.
+It could be the difference between affording the house you want and getting rejected.

-Ultimately, the more you understand about credit approval decisions, the smarter you can be about turning your rejection into an approval.
+Ultimately, the more you understand about credit approval decisions, the smarter you can be about turning your student loan refinance denial into an approval.

 Steps to Turn a Refinance Rejection into an Approval

 - Find the lowest possible monthly payment on federal student loans.
 Use the Department of Education’s Loan Simulator to explore options.

 - Pay down credit card debt.
 Even paying just a little extra can make a difference.

 - Look into options for eliminating entire loans.
 Attacking the right loan can make a credit profile look much better.